Local spin foams: Abstract

 \section{Abstract}

-The central object of this paper is an holonomy formulation for spin foams.
+The central object of this paper is a holonomy formulation for spin foams.
 Within this new representation, we analyze three general requirements: locality, composition law, cylindrical consistency.
-In particular, cylindrical consistency is shown to fix the arbitrary normalization of the vertex amplitude.
+In particular, cylindrical consistency is shown to fix the arbitrary normalization of the vertex amplitude in the case of Euclidean signature.

 \emph{Dedicated to our families, overseas.}